JamesNagelJJN/CV/README.md

 **Skills**: \
 • Classes and functions \
-• Able to create a neural network only using NumPy
+• Creating a neural network only using NumPy \
+• Animated graphing
+• Forecasting